Fort Wayne Children's Zoo Home

 About

-The eastern grey kangaroo lives primarily in Tasmania and Eastern Australia.
-While you can find them in the grassland and open woodlands, they prefer the heavy scrub and forest of the damp coast and mountains.
-At the Fort Wayne Children’s Zoo you can see eastern grey kangaroos in the Australian Adventure Outback.
+As the name suggests, the eastern grey kangaroo is native to eastern Australia, as well as the island of Tasmania.
+While they can be found in the grassland and open woodlands, they prefer the heavy scrub and forest of the damp coast and mountains.

 Conservation